nsacyber/Hardware-and-Firmware-Security-Guidance/README.md

 * Installing application specific patches and in some cases configuring the application.

 The main areas of interest in the repository are:
 * [Guidance](./guidance) - Operating system and application specific guidance.
-Currently only for Windows.
+Currently only for Windows and Linux.
 * [Verification](./verification) - Operating and application specific verification of mitigations.
 Currently only for Windows.

 The files in this repository can be downloaded as a zip file [here](https://github.com/iadgov/Spectre-and-Meltdown-Guidance/archive/master.zip).